nmcguinness/GD_2021_GCA/README.md

 - [x] Fix button text not rendering when 2+ buttons
 - [x] Fix camera drift on no mouse movement
 - [ ] Bug on collider not following Transform rotation
+- [ ] Check for bugs on video controller

 ### Tasks - Week 7
 - [x] Add Clone to components